Are Wireless Headphones Safe? (And Why Use an Air Tube Headset)

 Let's recap — wireless or Bluetooth headphones emit a considerable amount of EMF and as they are placed in the ears for long periods of time, day in and day out, the effect of EMF radiation is literally at the maximum.
 Wired headsets pose a lesser degree of exposure to the brain, but nonetheless, they still emit EMF.
 However, both are still better than putting your cell phone directly against your head.

 So, is there a way to use headsets while eliminating almost all EMF exposure to the head?

-Yes there is!
-Air Tube headsets or anti-radiation headsets are a proactive way to do away with close to 99.9% of EMF exposure to the head.
+Yes, there is!
+Air Tube headsets or anti-radiation earphones are a proactive way to do away with close to 99.9% of EMF exposure to the head.

 Next, we'll cover what they are, how they work and why you should use them.

 The major difference between a wired and an air tube headset is how the audio is transmitted to your ears.